-Andrea has her front leg and back leg in 90-90 position.
-She adds a little bit of a side bent as she brings her hip to the side in order to change the stretch in front of the hip more into the deep up against the spine.
+Andrea has her front and back leg in the 90-90 position.
+She adds a little bit of a side bend, bringing her hip to the side in order to change the stretch in front of the hip, more into the spine.
 This is important to do if you have back pain.
-A lot of people just stretch out one of the hip flexors and it is important to hit both of them.
-Perform 1 set of 2 repetitions on each side alternating back and forth.
-Hold it for 20 seconds and look for a light stretch, try not to reap apart the muscle.
+A lot of people just stretch out one of the hip flexors, and yet it is important to hit both of them.
+Perform 1 set of 2 repetitions on each side, alternating back and forth.
+Hold it for 20 seconds and look for a light stretch, trying not to rip the muscle.

 #3 – Knee Drops

-You lie on your back, feet wide, and drop the knees in.
-Hold it for a couple of seconds and then drop the knees out.
-With this one, you are targeting the hip rotators.
-These are the muscles that rotate the hips in and out.
-A lot of times those muscles get tight and they affect the back that leads to back pain.
-It is not specifically a hip flexors stretch, but I find these muscles tend to be tight and they have an effect on back pain and this knee drops is great for that.
-Perform 1 set of 5 repetitions each way, a total of 10 repetitions.
+Lie on your back, feet wide, and drop your knees inward.
+Hold for a couple of seconds and then drop your knees out.
+With this stretch, you are targeting the hip rotators; the muscles that rotate the hips in and out.
+Often these muscles get tight and affect the back, leading to back pain.
+It is not specifically a hip flexors stretch, but I find these muscles tend to be tight and have an effect on back pain.
+Knee drops are great for this.
+Perform 1 set of 5 repetitions each way, for a total of 10 repetitions.
 Hold it for 2 to 3 seconds and look for a light stretch.